 Don't miss out on updates to this guide Get MoneySavingExpert's free, spam-free weekly email full of guides & loopholes

-Usually it'll show up as a transaction on your statement, under the name of the account you're signed up to.
-Check current and old statements, or call up your bank (you can ask for copies of old statements).
+If unsure, it'll show up as a transaction on your statement, under the name of the account you're signed up to.
+Check current and old statements, or call your bank (you can ask for copies of old statements).

 If you find these transactions and don't remember signing up, that itself could be a sign you've got a complaint.
 If you discover a payment, collect as many statements as you can that contain them.
 You'll need the evidence.

-Bank staff have a responsibility to ensure customers understand the product they're signing up for.
+If you were flogged insurance, the rules mean banks need to check the cover is suitable.
 It's this that has often failed to happen.
 The key is what you were told (or often NOT told) at the point of sale or upgrade.

 Banks have a responsibility to ensure the insurance was right for you at the point they sold it.